futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.6 =
+* improvement: extra parameters for shortcode (start, showinfo, stepsize and hqthumb).
+* improvement: also turn youtube-nocookie.com iframes into LYTE's as proposed by Maxim.
+* improvement: also remove cached thumbnails when clearing cache.
+* bugfix: when multiple iframes were on one page, the ones after the LYTE got lost (reported by Daniel Pardella, thanks).

 = 1.7.5 =
 * improvement: also act on YouTube iframe code if "also act on YouTube links" is on.